Norris School District: Olive Drive Elementary

 Olive Drive Elementary was built in 1988 and opened in 1989.
 Due to growth within the District, nine additional classrooms were added in 2003.
 A new library was completed in 2014, named the "Richard P. Pierucci Library" in honor of the past superintendent that served in the district for 36 years.
 This school teaches grades Kindergarten through Grade 6, and the current principal is Brandy Rosander.
 The school mascot is the Trail Blazer.

 William B. Bimat Elementary

-William B. Bimat is an elementary school in the Norris School District, which teaches classes K-6.
-This school was opened in 2001-2002 school year, and the current principal is Jodi Mudryk.
+William B. Bimat is an elementary school in the Norris School District, which teaches grades K-6.
+This school was opened in 2001-2002, and the current principal is Jodi Mudryk.
 The school mascot is the Bulldog.

 Veterans Elementary

 Veterans elementary is the district's newest school.
 It opened on August 20, 2007.
-The school's current principal is Paula Mara.
+The school's current principal is Joni Sallee.
 The school colors are red, white, and blue.
 The school is very patriotic and supports the veterans and does a lot of things to help the community and support their veterans.
 The school now has a pledge to vow to always support their troops and never take them for granted.
 The school mascot is the Eagle.